 The Antoinette M. Molinari Scholarship was established to assist an exceptional student who has extraordinary financial needs and, as such, would have difficulty meeting the financial requirements of attending optometry school.
 Financial need is a major criteria for selection, but academic and leadership potential are also important considerations.

 One scholarship of $6,000 will be awarded for the academic year.
 The award is made to the institution, who credits the scholarship to the student.
-The scholarship rotates among the North American schools and colleges of optometry.
+The scholarship rotates among the U.S. schools and colleges of optometry, including Puerto Rico.
 To see if your school is eligible for this year, review the list below.

 This scholarship is open to students holding a first through third year status currently enrolled in an accredited optometry program.
 Eligible applicants are students pursuing a Doctorate of Optometry through a full-time course of study in and who maintain a grade point average of 3.5 (4 point scale) or higher for all course work taken thus far in optometry school.
 This scholarship is not open to residents, post-doctoral applicants or pre-Optometry students.